ARMDavid/ArmTOS/README.md

+Updates will be a bit slow as I have to reboot into Linux to do anything, RISC OS does not have a port of git yet, and the current Webbrowsers for RISC OS are not supported by the web interface for github.

 # ArmTOS
 This project is an attempt to create an Atari TOS ABI compatible Operating System for the ARM based Raspberry Pi SBC's, from the ground up.